Website monetization: Affiliate programs

-Affiliate programs are another popular way of monetizing existing website traffic.
-By joining a business' affiliate program, any searches for products within that business' catalog may earn affiliates a commission on each sale that was originally referred through their website.
+Affiliate programs are another common way to monetize existing website traffic.
+An affiliate who joins a business's program earns a commission on each sale of products from that business's catalog, provided the buyer was referred through the affiliate's website.

+Affiliate marketing is frequently paired with search engine optimization (SEO) and content marketing to increase visibility and conversions.
+Affiliate sites publish reviews, comparisons, and guides that carry affiliate links, earning commissions when a reader completes a purchase or other qualifying action.

 Data monetization

 Websites also generate valuable user data that can be monetized through various methods.
 Data generated by websites about their users can range from being demographics to in-market data (e.g. in-market for a car).
 This data can be sold through behavioral data exchanges and used by advertisers to target their online media campaigns.
 Websites can also generate revenue from their newsletter and on-site registrations programs by finding companies who are eager to reach the newsletters subscriber base.
-Another method of monetizing data is through the use of a surveywall instead of a paywall, asking users to take a short survey, rather than paying the website directly.
-The website is then paid by the surveywall operator (such as Survata).
+Another method of monetizing data is through the use of a survey wall instead of a paywall, asking users to take a short survey, rather than paying the website directly.
+The website is then paid by the survey wall operator (such as Survata).